MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/troubleshooting-admin.md

     > [!div class="mx-imgBorder"]
     > ![Choose and deactivate unmanaged custom plug-ins](media/troubleshooting-deactivate-unmanaged-custom-plugin.png "Choose and deactivate unmanaged custom plug-ins")

+7. Verify the issue and if it doesn't occur, then the issue is with the custom SDK Message Processing Steps.
+Resolve the issue.

+> [!NOTE]
-7. Verify the error and if it persists, activate the **SDK Message Processing Steps** that you deactivated now and try to [Disable custom JavaScript](#disable-custom-javascript) or [Deactivate custom workflow process](#deactivate-custom-process).
+> If the issue occurs, activate the **SDK Message Processing Steps** that you deactivated now and try to [Disable custom JavaScript](#disable-custom-javascript) or [Deactivate custom workflow process](#deactivate-custom-process).

 ### Disable custom JavaScript